-There are no mechanisms which provide for the jurisdictional thresholds to be overridden.
-However, the applicability of the sector-specific regulation outlined in question 1.4 does not require the turnover thresholds stipulated in the Competition Act to be met.
-Direct or indirect acquisitions of qualified shareholdings in certain sectors in principle require approval of the competent regulator, irrespective of the aggregate turnovers of the parties to the concentration.
-However, if the jurisdictional thresholds are exceeded, merger clearance is also required in addition to the approval of the sector-specific regulator.
-In addition, as explained under question 2.4, a concentration brought about by the takeover of a joint stock company registered in Serbia through a public bid has to be notified even if the thresholds are not met.
+There are no mechanisms which provide for the override of the jurisdictional thresholds.
+However, the applicability of the sector-specific regulation (outlined in question 1.4) does not require meeting the turnover thresholds.
+Direct or indirect acquisitions of qualified shareholdings in certain sectors in principle require approval of a competent regulator, irrespective of the aggregate turnovers of the parties to the concentration.
+However, if the jurisdictional thresholds are exceeded, merger clearance is also required alongside the approval of the sector-specific regulator.
+Further, as explained under question 2.4, a concentration resulting from the takeover of a joint stock company incorporated in Serbia through a public bid has to be notified even if the thresholds are not met.